March 29, 2017

 - There are three prizes – first, second, and third.
 The prizes are awarded considering both the written and oral components of the Business Plan.

-MAIN EVENT - Five-Minute Pitch Presentation
+"The Big Pitch" - Five-Minute Pitch Presentation

 - One member of each team, and in the case of an individual contestant that individual, will make a presentation to the panel of judges and to an audience in the Forest Roberts Theater.
 The 5-Minute Pitch Presentation should begin with a short (around one minute) video introduction.
 The order of the presentations will be selected randomly.